 It would be impossible to check all the different sizes in this article so we'll only show a couple of examples for you with screenshots and Litmus tests.

 There are a couple of big names among email developers who optimize their email messages for 640px, so this is the first alternate width we are testing.

 "...we go for 640px wide quite a lot, as up until recently it made math/retina images easy to think about for 320px wide iPhone screens.
 640 also seems to work nicely with some of the common font sizes to give a nice type measure."

 Elliot Ross, Action Rocket

-Based on the Litmus test, 640 px width seems to be working well in most important email clients.
-I have to add that in Litmus previews Yahoo Mail shows in full screen mode, but I tested this one with my own Yahoo mail, and it fits like a charm.
+Based on the Litmus test, 640px width seems to be working well in most popular email clients.
+I have to add that in Litmus previews, Yahoo Mail shows in fullscreen mode, but I tested this one with my own Yahoo mail, and it fits like a charm.

 Knowing that Gmail will support responsive email design soon, properly coded mobile-friendly email templates — like this one — will work there too.